 I’m a vegetarian, planning to move to a homestead that’s located near Glacier National Park this spring.
 I’ve never tried to grow my own food in such a cold climate before, though, and — frankly — I’m a little worried: How will I “keep myself in greens?”

 Obviously, you’ll have to adapt to your climate and discover what will grow best in your area.
 Ask your new neighbors what crops will do well, and help them garden if possible.
-At the very least, watch, listen and learn from the old-timers in your new neck of the woods.
+At the very least, watch, listen, and learn from the old-timers in your new neck of the woods.

-The Nearings began homesteading, in 1932, on a run-down farm in Vermont and then later moved to the Maine coast.
+Helen and Scott Nearing began homesteading, in 1932, on a run-down farm in Vermont and then later moved to the Maine coast.